 - Decorate the ceiling

 One of the simplest ways you can make a space feel that big pinch bigger is by decorating the ceiling.
 It doesn’t matter whether you paint it, wallpaper it, or cut out stencils and spray stars onto it.
 So long as you come up with a way to draw the eye upwards you’ll make a room feel taller and more spacious.
 It’s the simplest trick in the book and yet one that still seems pretty untapped.
 So get yourself a sturdy box to stand on and start dressing that ceiling of yours.
 Of course you’ll want to avoid painting the ceiling black or a dark colour as this will give the opposite effect and can make you feel boxed in.
 Keep it light, bright and airy.

 - Lighten the walls & floors

 Dark colours are fantastic at making a space feel warm, welcoming and fifty shades of cosy, and it’s all to do with the way darker shades soak up the light; absorbing it instead of reflecting it.
 So if you flip that whole concept on its head, it becomes easy to understand why you need to stock up on white (or light) paint.
 Instead of pulling a space in, they will reflect the natural light of your space and push the walls out more.
 But don’t stop at white walls.
+To break the monotony of the white wall.
+You can layer them with some bright colours.
+Some beautiful sunflower paintings with bright and soothing natural shades will look fantastic.
+It will bring the required colour, texture, and focal point to the room.
 Try opting for lighter flooring too.
 Sand down your heavily varnished floorboards, lay down a few light rugs or opt for some bright lino tiles, all of which will give a room that airy feeling you are after.